How To Setup A YouTube Channel

 So there you have it!
 What else are you waiting for?
 Even though starting your own YouTube channel can be daunting, if you follow the instructions in this guide, you'll be set from the start to make it big.

-And remember, if you're struggling to come up with ideas for any type of channel, use 1of10 to make it a lot easier!
+And remember, if you're struggling to come up with ideas for any type of channel, use our specialised tool at 1of10.com to make it a lot easier!